Extending the sensitivity of heavy sterile neutrino searches with solar neutrino experiments: Method 1: search for by signal

 The signal event rate can be estimated by calculating the $\nu_H$ decay rate within the detector.
 For $\nu_H$ with production rate $R_0$ at the Sun (source), lifetime $\tau$, Sun-to-Earth time of flight $t$, time of flight inside the detector $\mr{d}t$, and detector solid angle $\mr{d}\Omega$ relative to the Sun, the $\nu_H$ decay rate inside the detector is given by:

 To analyze the rate variation across different regions of the $m_{\nu_H}$-$|U_{eH}|^2$ parameter space, we can treat $\tau$ as the primary variable of change since $t$ and $\mr{d}t$ remain relatively constant for different $m_{\nu_H}$ and $|U_{eH}|^2$ values.
-By taking the derivative $\mr{d}R/\mr{d}\tau$ of eq.~\ref{eq:RofTau}, we find that $R$ increases with $\tau$ until $\tau=t$ (approximately 500 seconds in most cases), after which $R$ decreases as $\tau$ continues to increase.
+By taking the derivative $\mr{d}R/\mr{d}\tau$ of Eq.~\ref{eq:RofTau}, we find that $R$ increases with $\tau$ until $\tau=t$ (approximately 500 seconds in most cases), after which $R$ decreases as $\tau$ continues to increase.

-Combining this observation with the lifetime distribution shown in figure~\ref{fig:CTauRHN} and the source rate ($R_0$) from eq.~\ref{eq:nuHSpectrum}, we can conclude: \begin{enumerate} \item The ratio $R/R_0$ (total signal efficiency) peaks near the $\tau=500~\mr{s}$ contour in figure~\ref{fig:CTauRHN} and reaches minima at both corners (lower left and upper right). \item According to eq.~\ref{eq:nuHSpectrum}, $R_0$ is maximized in the upper left corner of figure~\ref{fig:CTauRHN} and minimized in the lower right corner. \item Consequently, the signal event rate $R$ contour lines in the $|U_{eH}|^2$ vs. $m_{\nu_H}$ plane resemble a crest aligned with the $\tau=500~\mr{s}$ contour (approximately diagonal in figure~\ref{fig:CTauRHN}), with the maximum at the upper left corner and minimum at the lower right corner. \end{enumerate}
+Combining this observation with the lifetime distribution shown in Fig.\ref{fig:CTauRHN} and the source rate ($R_0$) from Eq.~\ref{eq:nuHSpectrum}, we can conclude: \begin{enumerate} \item The ratio $R/R_0$ (total signal efficiency) peaks near the $\tau=500~\mr{s}$ contour in Fig.\ref{fig:CTauRHN} and reaches minima at both corners (lower left and upper right). \item According to Eq.~\ref{eq:nuHSpectrum}, $R_0$ is maximized in the upper left corner of Fig.\ref{fig:CTauRHN} and minimized in the lower right corner. \item Consequently, the signal event rate $R$ contour lines in the $|U_{eH}|^2$ vs. $m_{\nu_H}$ plane resemble a crest aligned with the $\tau=500~\mr{s}$ contour (approximately diagonal in Fig.\ref{fig:CTauRHN}), with the maximum at the upper left corner and minimum at the lower right corner. \end{enumerate}

-The exact values of $R$ in eq.~\ref{eq:RofTau} can be obtained by substituting $R_0$ with the total flux from eq.~\ref{eq:nuHSpectrum} and calculating the time of flight ($t$ or $\mr{d}t$) using:
+The exact values of $R$ in Eq.~\ref{eq:RofTau} can be obtained by substituting $R_0$ with the total flux from Eq.~\ref{eq:nuHSpectrum} and calculating the time of flight ($t$ or $\mr{d}t$) using:

 where $D$ represents the travel distance (Sun-Earth distance for $t$ or detector size for $\mr{d}t$).
 For a 500-ton spherical detector on Earth, we calculated the expected $e^+e^-$ signal event rates from $\nu_H$ decay across various $m_{\nu_H}$ and $|U_{eH}|^2$ values, as summarized in table~\ref{tab:eeSignalRate}.
-These results are visualized in the left panel of figure~\ref{fig:eeSignalRateAndSpectrum}, showing the expected crest-like contour pattern in the signal rate distribution.
+These results are visualized in the top panel of Fig.\ref{fig:eeSignalRateAndSpectrum}, showing the expected crest-like contour pattern in the signal rate distribution.

 The primary background for $e^+e^-$ signals from $\nu_H$ decays in solar neutrino detectors comes from electrons produced through elastic scattering of solar neutrinos with detector materials.
 The key distinction between $\nu_H$ signals and solar neutrino backgrounds lies in their final states: $\nu_H$ decays produce $e^+e^-$ pairs, while background events generate single electrons.